 Having recent backups of your control file and server parameter file is extremely valuable in many recovery situations.
 To ensure that you have backups of these files, the database supports control file and server parameter file autobackups.

 It is recommended that you turn on control file autobackups.
-Otherwise, RMAN database point-in-time recovery (DBPITR) and point-in-time recovery (PITR) for PDBs may not work effectively when PITR needs to undo data file additions or deletions.
+Otherwise, RMAN point-in-time recovery may not work effectively when it needs to undo data file additions or deletions.

 Depending on the configuration of the target database, RMAN can perform autobackups of the control file and server parameter file.

-COMPATIBLE initialization parameter set to 12.0 or higher, by default, the control file autobackup is turned on.
+initialization parameter set to 12.0 or higher, by default, the control file autobackup

 If the database runs in